 Kimberly is an accomplished bandleader and lead vocalist of the 6-piece swing-era territory band, The Swingaroos, in which she also lends her washboard and 4-string banjo skills on original songs and covers of popular tunes from the Hit Parade.
-The band recently released their debut studio album, "All Aboard!", which New York Music Daily calls an "irrepressibly cheery update on 30s and 40s sounds".
+The band released a debut studio album, "All Aboard!", which New York Music Daily calls an "irrepressibly cheery update on 30s and 40s sounds".
 In one of their next adventures, the The Swingaroos will team up with the Florida Studio Theatre in Sarasota to mount a production of their cabaret-style swing show, running from August 17 through September 21.
 Please visit www.theswingaroos.com for a complete performance schedule.

 As an actress, Kimberly most recently appeared as “Dot/Marie” in a critically-acclaimed 5-week run of Stephen Sondheim’s Sunday in the Park with George at Elmwood Playhouse in Nyack, NY, in which she was lauded as a "delightfully fresh-voiced treat" (Broadwayworld.com) and topped the list of OnstageBlog.com's "Top 10 Actresses in a Musical in Westchester/